thtrieu/thtrieu.github.io/_posts/2022-07-01-death-meditation.md

 Religious texts written a few thousand years ago brought structure to the agricultural life, are now slowly fading into irrelevance.
 The more humankind understands their universe, the less structure and constraints they find there is to live their own lives.

-And so the countdown to death is imbued with a challenge: to make the most bang within the scope of *your own* existence.
-To be human is to live by this understanding.
+And so the countdown to death is imbued with a challenge: to make the most out of *my own* existence.

+What do I make the most out of?
+That's another discussion.
+For now, it is sufficient to say it is whatever I deemed to be valuable.

+Regardless, all valuable things take time, and without the awareness of death and the urgency that comes with it, we are doomed to waste our lives.

 ## **Distractions from the awareness of death**